darshanime/gofherd/README.md

 For sending work, `gf.SendWork` can be used.
 It is a blocking call and will return when a member of the herd is accepts the work.
 On calling `gf.OutputChan()`, a receive only channel `<-chan Work` is returned which can be used to read the status for successfully processed work units.
 It will be closed by gofherd on completion.

+Callbacks can be registered for Success, Retry and Failures.
+The corresponding function will be called when the processing work function returns with the assigned status. **Make sure the callbacks are concurrent safe**.

 #### Logging

 Gofherd accepts